Nvidia researchers train robots to pick up objects using synthetic datasets | Robotics

 Cans of soup, a mustard bottle, and a box of Cheez-Its were used in trials to train the system to gently place an item into a human’s hands.

-To create their synthetic data, the researchers from Nvidia’s lab in Seattle created a custom plugin for Unreal Engine 4 that generated two sets of more than 120,000 labeled synthetic images.
+To create their synthetic data, the researchers from Nvidia’s robotics lab in Seattle created a custom plugin for Unreal Engine 4 that generated two sets of more than 120,000 labeled synthetic images.

 The generated data randomizes things like the position of objects, lighting, and shadows to give the robot the ability to operate in more dynamic environments.

-“When we fix these two datasets together during our training process, what we find is that the network is able to [operate] at the level — or even better than — competing state of the art networks that were trained on real data.
+“When we fix these two together during our training process, what we find is that the network is able to [operate] at the level — or even better than — competing state of the art networks that were trained on real data.
 So this is the first time we’ve seen that sort of result of training on synthetic data beating a network that was trained on real data,” Stan Birchfield told VentureBeat in a phone interview.

 The paper and its findings build upon work released earlier this year by Nvidia researchers in which robots were trained to pick up objects by ingesting large amounts of data generated in a virtual environment.